brycewray/hugo-site/content/posts/2019/09/why-left-hugo-eleventy.md

 > You have thousands of images and need to dynamically reference their paths.[^imageCount]

-[^imageCount]: No, I don't yet have thousands of images in this site,  but I already have ’waaay too many to handle via the tedious, "one-off"-ish Gatsby process, and the number will only grow.
+[^imageCount]: No, I don't yet have thousands of images in this site,  but I already have 'waaay too many to handle via the tedious, "one-off"-ish Gatsby process, and the number will only grow.

 "Edge case," my big, fat heinie.
 As if I were actually going to do an *individual* importation of *each image*, which is the [Gatsby way](https://www.gatsbyjs.org/docs/importing-assets-into-files/), rather than make calls from templates to automate the process from front matter, *which is the frickin'* ***SSG way!***